assely/documentation/singularities.md

 }
 ```

-In this case [example form above](#preserve-as-multiple-records) will be stored diffrently.
+In this case [example from above](#preserve-as-multiple-records) will be stored differently.

 | meta_key | meta_value |
 |---|---|